lxylxy123456/uberxmhf/bug_114/README.md

 sudo apt-get install bonnie++
 ```

+#### HDD vs SSD

+Looks like SSD write speed is not stable, considering using HDD instead

+### More test updates

+`nested3_scripts`: disabling all caches, have some automated testing

+`nested4_scripts`: do not disable all caches

 TODO: make sure benchmark reports correct disk benchmark
 TODO: fstrim
 TODO: try XMHF without DRT